-A number of special appeal Panels are convened from time to time to hear dismissals or notice of dismissal appeals, final grievance procedure appeals and student appeals.
-Appeal Governors are drawn from the members of the FGB and must have no vested interest in the matter under discussion.
+A number of special appeal Panels are convened from time to time to hear dismissals, or dismissal appeals, final grievance procedure appeals and student appeals or permanent exclusion hearings.
+Appeal Governors are drawn from the members of the LGB and must have no vested interest in the matter under discussion.

 Do I need to attend every meeting?

-Governors should attend all FGB Meetings and meetings of the Committee to which they are assigned.
-Meetings cannot take place if less than a certain number of the current membership is present (i.e. they are not quorate) so it is important to attend if you can.
-You do not need to attend Committee meetings if you are not a member, although you may choose to do so as an observer, at the discretion of the Chair.
+Governors should attend, wherever possible, all LGB Meetings and Committees to which they are assigned.
+Meetings cannot take place if fewer than a certain number of the current membership is present (i.e. they are not quorate) so it is important to attend if you can.
+You do not need to attend Working Parties if you are not a member, although you may choose to do so as an observer, at the discretion of the Chair.

-The Clerk keeps a record of Governors’ attendance.
+The Clerk keeps a record of Governors’ attendance at LGB meetings.
 Apologies for absence and the consent of the meeting for the absence must be recorded in the Minutes.
-If any Governor does not attend any full Governing Body meeting or designated Committee meeting for 6 months without the permission of the Chair of Governors, their membership of the FGB will be deemed to have automatically lapsed and they will be informed in writing of the situation by the Clerk.
+If any Governor does not attend any full LGB meeting for 6 months without the permission of the Chair of Governors, their membership of the LGB will be deemed to have automatically lapsed and they will be informed in writing of the situation by the Clerk.